bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Home icon on pitch.
 * Freeway panel.
 * Loading pitch or song from number doesn't work when deployed, but does when staging locally?!
-* Changing verse and annotation through URL doesn't work when deployed, but does when staging locally?!
 * Delay presence exit opacity transitions for non-opacity transitions.
 * Only prolong realistic presence transitions on enter, not exit.
 * Delay cubes for presence transition exit.
 Need to first calculate presence exit transition times.